sjentsch/lsjDocs/_pages/Ch12_Regression_07.rst

 How can we test these two hypotheses against each other?
-The trick is to understand that it’s possible to divide up the total variance SS\ :sub:`tot` into the sum of the residual variance SS\ :sub:`res` and the regression model variance
-SS\ :sub:`mod`.
-I’ll skip over the technicalities, since we’ll get to that later when we look at ANOVA in
-Chapter `Comparing several means (one-way ANOVA)
+The trick is to understand that it’s possible to divide up the total variance SS\ :sub:`tot` into the sum of the residual variance SS\ :sub:`res` and the regression model variance SS\ :sub:`mod`.
+I’ll skip over the technicalities, since we’ll get to that later when we look at ANOVA in chapter :doc:`Comparing several means (one-way ANOVA) <Ch13_ANOVA>`.
-<Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
 But just note that

 | SS\ :sub:`mod` = SS\ :sub:`tot` - SS\ :sub:`res`